How many return home again?

 With a residence permit

-The number of repatriations has been quite stable during the last 5 years: in 2014: 162, in 2015: 152, in 2016: 147, in 2017: 187, in 2018: 176.
-In total, around 5,000 refugees have returned voluntarily between 2000 and 2018, half of them were Bosnians.
+The number of repatriations is around 300 per year.
+2015: 323, in 2016: 301, in 2017: 341, in 2018: 360, 2019: 502, 2020: 349.
+In total, around 5,800 refugees have returned voluntarily between 2000 and 2020, almost half of them were Bosnians.

 Repatriation usually takes place after many years, but some Syrians are already deciding to return now.
-The reason why so few have gone back generally is probably a combination of two things: many conflicts are long lasting, and refugees establish themselves in their host country and feel Danish after a number of years.
+The reason why so relatively few have gone back generally is a combination of two things: many conflicts are long lasting, and refugees establish themselves in their host country and feel Danish after a number of years.
 Especially the children grow up without any strong attachment to their parent's home country.